zranger1/PixelblazePatterns/README.md

 # PixelblazePatterns
 Patterns for Pixelblaze LED controller

+## linesplash.js
+Creates "waves", drawn as a line on a 2D LED matrix, by randomly dropping objects from random heights into a linear "pond".

+This pattern is fallout from an experiment in using easy-to=compute parts to create a complex, chaotic-seeming result.
+For performance reasons, it's actually built using a simple system of virtual "springs", rather than actual fluid dynamics.

+Requires a 2D display and appropriate pixel mapper.
+Note that you **MUST** set your display dimensions in the pattern code for things to work correctly.

+## darkbolt.js
+Fires an accelerating bolt of darkness down a colored strip.
+A nice effect on long linear strips.
+There are sliders to control background color, bolt size, speed and direction.

+## badfluorescent.js
+A Totally Accurate Simulation of a failing fluorescent tube.
+Features dim, flickering ends, periodic arc failure, odd color changes...
+Will remind you why LEDs are better!
+This is part of my complete technological overkill bathroom mirror lighting system, which reproduces the colors of several different light sources.
+It um, sorta snuck in there, and insists on running every April 1.

 ## multisegment.js
 Allows you to subdivide an LED strip into multiple, independently controllable segments.
 For each segment, you can control on/off state,